ckourris/LJ-nbody/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will give you an outline of the program and allow you to run the simulationon your local machine for development and testing purposes.
+The program comes with an optional *accelerated* version which is recommended.
+More on this in the **Installing** section.

 ### Modules